 Database Field Name Country

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion Yes

 Width 2 Domain Restricted to the two-letter codes in

 ISO 3166-1 alpha-2 codes

 Examples US, CA

 Description The two-letter abbreviation of the Country where the address is located.
 Must be in

 uppercase.

-4.4.2 State
+4.4.2 State (A1)

 Database Field Name State

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion Yes

 Width 2 Domain Restricted to the two-letter codes in ISO 3166-2 WLIA FIPSStateDomain

 Examples WI, IL, MN, MI

-Description The two-letter abbreviation of the State where the address is located.
-Must be in uppercase.
+Description The two-letter abbreviation uppercase. of the State whe ere the address is located.
+Must be in

-4.4.3 County
+4.4.3 County (A2)

 Database Field Name County

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion Yes

-Width 40 Domain Restricted to the values in ANSI INCITS 31:2009, including casing and abbreviations [11] NG911CountyDomain
+Width 100 Domain Restricted to the values in ANSI INCITS 31:2009, including casing and abbreviations [11] NG911CountyDomain

 Examples La Crosse County, Racine County

-Description The name of the County who The name of the County where the address is located.
+Description The name of the County where the address is located.

-4.4.4 Incorporated Municipality
+4.4.4 Incorporated Municipality (A3)

-Database Field Name Inc_Muni Data Type TEXT Inclusion Mandatory Width 100 Domain WLIA FIPSMunicipalityDomain Examples Town of Cottage Grove, City of Green Bay, Village of North Hudson Description The name of the Incorporated Municipality where the address is located, including the incorporated municipali the incorporated municipality type.
+Database Field Name Inc_Muni

+Data Type TEXT Inclusion Yes

+Width 100 Domain WLIA FIPSMunicipalityDomain

+Examples Town of Cottage Grove, City of Green Bay, Village of North Hudson

+Description The name of the Incorporated Municipality where the address is located, including

+the incorporated municipality type.

-4.4.5 Unincorporated Community
+4.4.5 Unincorporated Community (A4)

 Database Field Name Uninc_Comm

-Data Type TEXT Inclusion Optional
+Data Type TEXT Inclusion No

 Width 100 Domain

 Examples Minocqua, Houlton, Gotham, Pray

 Description The name of the Unincorporated Community where the address is located.

-4.4.6 Neighborhood Community
+4.4.6 Neighborhood Community (A5)

 Database Field Name Nbrhd_Comm

-Data Type TEXT Inclusion Optional
+Data Type TEXT Inclusion No

 Width 100 Domain

 Examples Third Ward, Bassett, Greenbush

 Description The name of an unincorporated neighborhood, subdivision, or area within an

 incorporated municipality where the address is located.
 Neighborhood communities

-are only used when they are known and hav e a clearly defined boundary.
+are only used when they are known and have a clearly defined boundary.